spierala/mini-rx-store/libs/signal-store/README.md

 You can see that state is read via the `select` method.
 Instead of dispatching actions you use `setState` to update state directly with a minimum of boilerplate.

 ### Feature Store and Redux DevTools
 Feature Stores use Redux under the hood and their state becomes part of the global state object.

 For that reason you can easily debug your Feature Stores with the Redux DevTools.

 ![devtools-feature-store-api.png](readme-assets%2Fdevtools-feature-store-api.png)

-_FYI_ You can provide a `name` parameter to `setState` to trace the corresponding action in the DevTools:
+_FYI_ Provide a `name` parameter to `setState` in order to trace the corresponding action in the Redux DevTools:

 ```ts
 this.setState({ list: todos }, 'loadTodosSuccess');